huangjh-pub/neural-galerkin/README.md

     - Contact Jiahui either via email or github issues.

-If you find our code or paper useful, please consider citing
+If you find our code or paper useful, please consider citing:
 ```bibtex

 ```